Converting a PowerShell (PS1) Script to an EXE File

 Win-PS2EXE Graphical frontend to PS1-to-EXE convertor

-Note that PowerShell scripts compiled this way will run regardless of the PowerShell Execution Policy settings on the computer.
+Note that PowerShell scripts compiled in this way will run regardless of the PowerShell Execution Policy settings on the computer.

 compiled powershell script bypass execution policy